Gingerbreadfork/rss-feed-fuser/README.md

 # RSS Feed Fuser

-Parse multiple RSS feeds, sort the contents by time of publish, and provide them for access via a simple API route in JSON format.
+Parse multiple RSS feeds, sort the contents by time of publish, and provide them for access via a simple API route in JSON format.<br>
 RSS Feed Fuser is perfect for creating simple topical newsfeeds for your website.

 The code is pretty simple, have some fun with it and make it your own!